Outfox the Market Reviews & Login Help

 Initially, Outfox the Market touted itself as an energy market disruptor by ditching standing charges completely.
 They were replaced with a multi-tier membership fee which depended on your energy use profile (low, medium, high).
 This led them to claim, at the time, that there was no mark-up on their electricity and gas unit rates and that they were selling power at wholesale prices.

-Sometime during the second half of 2018, Outfox the Market quietly dropped the membership fee structure and went with the industry standard of unit rates and standing charges for their power bills.
+Sometime during the second half of 2018, Outfox the Market quietly dropped the membership fee structure and went with the industry standard of unit rates and standing charges for Outfox the Market tariffs, also enacting four price increases in six months.
+This was not well-received, and the company became very unpopular, receiving a swathe of bad reviews online.

 |Outfox the Market||OVO Energy||Tonik Energy||Octopus Energy|